 Sometimes the knuckle cracking sound is removed, maybe for the sake of realism, maybe because some people find it too squicky and then it will be replaced by the hero crushing something in his hand

 .
 Bonus points if its made out of metal, points removed if its only a paper note.

-Sometimes other joints are cracked as well, most often the neck, but sometimes the shoulders or back provides a convenient excuse to flex your muscles and show off your powerful physique
+Sometimes other joints are cracked as well, most often in the neck.
+Cracking joints in the shoulders or back provides a convenient excuse to flex your muscles and show off your powerful physique

 open/close all folders